-(iv) Rural business investment companies; and

-(v) Investing in savings accounts of an investing thrift.

-(8) Community development investments.
-Community development investments that are permissible under part 24 of this Chapter.

-(9) Charitable activities.
+- (iv) Rural business investment companies licensed by the U.S. Department of Agriculture; and - (v) Investing in savings accounts of an investing thrift. - (8) Community development investments.
+Community and economic development or public welfare investments that are permissible under part 24 of this chapter. - (9) Charitable activities.
 Establishing or acquiring a corporation that is recognized by the Internal Revenue Service as organized for charitable purposes under 26 U.S.C.
-501(c)(3) of the Internal Revenue Code and making a reasonable contribution to capitalize it, provided that the corporation engages exclusively in activities designed to promote the well-being of communities in which the owners of the service corporation operate.

-(10) Activities conducted as agent.
-Activities conducted on behalf of a customer on other than an "as principal" basis.

-(11) Incidental activities.
-Activities reasonably incident to those listed in paragraphs (f)(1) through (f)(10) of this section if the service corporation engages in those activities.

-(g) Limitations on investments in service corporations-(1) General.
-Under the authority of section 5(c)(4)(B)of the HOLA, a Federal savings association may invest up to 3 percent of its assets in the capital stock, obligations, and other securities of service corporations.
-Any investment that would cause a Federal savings association's investment in service corporations, in the aggregate, to exceed 2 percent of assets, or made while the savings association's investments in service corporations exceeds 2 percent of assets, must serve primarily community, inner city, or community development purposes consistent with § 24.6.
-A Federal savings association must designate the investments serving those purposes.

-(2) Loans.
-In addition to the amounts that a Federal savings association may invest under paragraph (g)(1), and to the extent that a Federal savings association has authority under other provisions of section 5(c) of the HOLA and OCC regulations thereunder, and available capacity within any applicable investment limits, a Federal savings association may make loans to any service corporation subject to the following conditions:

-(i) Loans to service corporations other than a GAAP-consolidated subsidiary are subject to the lending limits in part 32 of this chapter.
+501(c)(3) of the Internal Revenue Code and making a reasonable contribution to capitalize it, provided that the corporation engages exclusively in activities designed to promote the well-being of communities in which the owners of the service corporation operate. - (10) Activities conducted as agent.
+Activities conducted on behalf of a customer on other than an "as principal" basis. - (11) Incidental activities.
+Activities reasonably incident to those listed in paragraphs (f)(1) through (f)(10) of this section if the service corporation engages in those activities. - (g) Limitations on investments in service corporations-(1) In general.
+Under the authority of section 5(c)(4)(B) of the HOLA, a Federal savings association may invest up to 3 percent of its assets in the capital stock, obligations, and other securities of service corporations.
+Any investment that would cause a Federal savings association's investment in service corporations, in the aggregate, to exceed 2 percent of assets, or made while the savings association's investments in service corporations exceeds 2 percent of assets, must serve primarily community, inner city, or community and economic development or public welfare purposes consistent with § 24.6 of this chapter.
+A Federal savings association must designate the investments serving those purposes. - (2) Loans.
+In addition to the amounts that a Federal savings association may invest under paragraph (g)(1) of this section, and to the extent that a Federal savings association has authority under other provisions of section 5(c) of the HOLA and parts 5 and 160 of this chapter, and available capacity within any applicable investment limits, a Federal savings association may make loans to any service corporation subject to the following conditions: - (i) Loans to service corporations other than a GAAP-consolidated subsidiary are subject to the lending limits in part 32 of this chapter.